 Editors, Rising Voices in Ethnomusicology

-1. Graduate Student articles (c.
-2000-2500 words): Articles related to the issue’s theme, engaging musical research or theoretical concepts from ethnomusicology and related disciplines.
+1. Graduate student articles (c.
+2000-2500 words): Articles engaging musical research or theoretical concepts from ethnomusicology and related disciplines.
 Authors are encouraged to submit pieces incorporating a variety of media (written with visual, audio, and/or video components).

-2. Creative submissions: Photography, artwork, music, and more!
+3. Creative submissions: Photography, artwork, poetry, short stories, music, field notes, interview snippets, and more!
 Refer to recent issues for examples of diverse potential approaches to this category.

-3. Professional submissions: We solicit submissions from professional contributors who work in ethnomusicology and related fields for our “Dear SEM” column (c.
-500-750 words).
-Responses may be related to the issue’s theme and/or respond to any portion of the following prompt:
+5. Professional submissions (c.
+500-750 words): We solicit submissions from professional contributors who work in ethnomusicology and related fields for our “Dear SEM” column.